IGS/FADU/README.md

                         counted.
   -e, --em_iterations EM_ITER
-                        Number of iterations to perform EM algorithm on multimapped read depth.
+                        Number of iterations to perform EM algorithm on multimapped read counts.
 Only applies if --remove_multimapped flag is not passed (is
                         disabled) (type: Int64, default: 1)
+                        NOTE: Can be slow as the number of iterations is increased
   --version             show version information and exit -h, --help            show this help message and exit
 ```